-The Ontology Engineering Group (OEG) was founded in 1995 and is based at the School of Computer Science at Universidad Politécnica de Madrid, UPM.
-The group carries out research in the fields of Ontological Engineering, (Social) Semantic Web and Linked Data, Natural Language, Semantic e-Science and the Future Internet.
+The Ontology Engineering Group (OEG) is based at the Computer Science School at Universidad Politécnica de Madrid (UPM).
+It ranks eighth among the two hundred research groups from UPM and it is widely recognised in Europe in the areas of Ontology Engineering, Semantic Infrastructure, Linked Data, and Data Integration.
+Our main research areas are: Ontological Engineering, (Social) Semantic Web and Linked Data, Natural Language, Semantic e-Science and the Future Internet.

 Cursos - Tecnologías Semánticas y Datos enlazados